-The Deaf Studies minor is open to all students majoring in all disciplines but may be especially attractive to students in liberal arts and sciences, education, business, and theatre.
-It is designed to develop the use of American Sign Language and prepare students for further education in sign language interpretation or deaf education.
-ASL is present in every realm of life as deaf, hearing impaired and deaf-blind people seek education and equitable employment.
-This minor will increase the students' understanding of hearing loss, deafness, and Deaf culture.
-The course of study will enable the student to communicate with deaf persons at a basic level, as well as gain cultural knowledge.
-Courses are available through the following programs: Communication Disorders, Sociology, Psychology, Anthropology, Education, Study Abroad, and Communication.
+The Deaf Studies minor is open to students majoring in all disciplines and may be especially attractive to students in the liberal arts and sciences, education, business, and theatre.
+It is designed to develop the use of American Sign Language and prepare students for further education in related fields.
+ASL is present in every realm of life as Deaf, hard-of-hearing and deaf-blind people seek education and equitable employment.
+The minor will increase students' understanding of hearing loss, deafness, and Deaf culture and their ability to communicate with Deaf persons at a basic level.

-For more information about this minor, please contact:
+For more information about the Deaf Studies minor, please contact: